plugins {

 property isn’t set, Micronaut will query the test resources service for the value of this property.

-This will trigger the creaton of a a Kafka test container, and the service will answer with the URI to the bootstrap server.
+This will trigger the creaton of a Kafka test container, and the service will answer with the URI to the bootstrap server.

 Note